MILA-Wien/collectivo-ux/README.md

 ## Run collectivo-ux

-Run the following command to start the app (it needs docker and docker-compose to be installed):
+First start the backend from the [collectivo](https://github.com/MILA-Wien/collectivo) repository, then run the following command to start the app (it needs docker and docker-compose to be installed):

 ```bash